-2.1 The Member Code of Conduct is a key part of the Authority's ethical governance framework, and sets the standards expected from Members in their undertaking of National Park Authority duties.
+- 2.1 The Members' Code of Conduct is a key part of the Authority's ethical governance framework, and sets the standards expected from Members in their undertaking of National Park Authority duties.
 It includes provision for the registration and disclosure of pecuniary and other interests, both where this is prescribed by law and where it is considered appropriate for the good governance of the Authority.
-Although not required by law, the Authority has always applied the Member Code of Conduct to its Co-opted Members.

-2.2 The proposed revised Member Code of Conduct is attached at Appendix I. This has been reviewed in light of the Committee on Standards in Public life (CPSL) review and subsequent report (Jan 2019) and the updated Code of Conduct for Board Members of Public Bodies published by the Cabinet Office (June 2019).
-Appendix I includes one further substantive change to the member code of conduct which was not considered by the AMS committee.
-This shown as a tracked change in the appendix
+Although not required by law, the Authority has always applied the Members' Code of Conduct to its Co-opted Members. - 2.2 The proposed revised Members' Code of Conduct is attached at Appendix I. This has been reviewed in light of the Committee on Standards in Public life (CPSL) review and subsequent report (Jan 2019) and the updated Code of Conduct for Board Members of Public Bodies published by the Cabinet Office (June 2019).
+Appendix I includes one further substantive change to the Members' Code of Conduct which was not considered by the AMS Committee.
+This is shown as a tracked change in the Appendix.